vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 I'm not going to go into too much detail of RLN here.
 If you are interested, I gave a [talk](https://www.youtube.com/watch?v=g41nHQ0mLoA) in Amsterdam at Devconnect about this.
-We also have some write-ups on [here](https://vac.dev/rln-relay) Sanaz who has been pushing a lot of this from our side.
+We have some write-ups on RLN [here](https://vac.dev/rln-relay) bhy Sanaz who has been pushing a lot of this from our side.
 There's also another talk at Devcon by Taylor going into RLN in more detail.

 I'll briefly go over what it is, the interface and circuit and then talk about how it is used in Waku.